MarkusBordihn/BOs-Token-Coins/docs/_pages/api.md

 If you want to create new blocks or machines like a vending machine which are using token coin items, we are offering a simple way / api for this.

-## 🪙 The TokeCoinCompatible Interface
+## 🪙 The TokenCoinCompatible Interface

 The token coin items are using a interface called **TokenCoinCompatible** to see if they could be used with such block.